endlessm/kolibri-zim-plugin/README.md

     pip install kolibri-zim-plugin

+If you are using Kolibri 0.14.7, upgrade its bundled le-utils to the newest (unstable) version:

+    pip install git+https://github.com/learningequality/le-utils.git@master --target=$(python3 -c 'import sysconfig; print(sysconfig.get_paths()["purelib"])')/kolibri/dist --upgrade

 Enable the plugin in Kolibri:

     kolibri plugin enable kolibri_zim_plugin

 Now, Zim content in Kolibri will be rendered using the Zim plugin.

+For some example content, try adding the Wikipedia channel, either from Kolibri's user interface (you can use the channel token `nurob-nikis`) or with a management command:

+    kolibri manage importchannel network f62db29be20453c4a267132e93a9e602
+    kolibri manage importcontent network f62db29be20453c4a267132e93a9e602

 ## Development